robsmith155/free-machine-learning-education/README.md

 # ml-educational-resources
-A repo containing useful links to courses and educational material for various sectors related to machine and deep learning
+A repo containing useful links to free courses and educational material for various sectors related to machine and deep learning.

+This repo only includes resources that have at least some resources freely available.
+Those that have paid elements will be commented in the description.

 ## Table of Contents
 - [Foundation: Python and data science packages](#foundation-python-and-data-science-packages)